abshkd/doc/content/en/docs/aws/s3_logs.md

 notoc: true
 ---

 Unlike the other guides in this section, this one describes how to import log files which are deposited in an Amazon S3 bucket.
+Whether you use it continuously or just as an occasional logfile dropbox, S3 buckets make an easy way to bring individual logfiles into Scalyr.

 ## Before You Start

-1. Set up an S3 bucket in which you periodically deposit log files.
+- Set up an S3 bucket in which you periodically deposit log files.
 It's best to add a new file every few minutes.
 If you use longer batches (e.g. one file per hour), that imposes a delay on the logs showing up in Scalyr.

-2. Create an SQS queue, and configure your S3 bucket to publish new-object notifications to the queue.
+- Create an SQS queue, and configure your S3 bucket to publish new-object notifications to the queue.

-3. Use Amazon's IAM (Identity and Access Management) tools to create an IAM role account which can only be used to read this bucket and queue.
-For instructions, see the section [Create IAM Role](#createIAMRole).
+- Use Amazon's IAM (Identity and Access Management) tools to create an IAM role account which can only be used to read this bucket and queue.

 ## Steps

-Scalyr offers a monitoring service that can continually fetch data via HTTP.
-These steps will guide you through creating a monitor to fetch log files from an S3 bucket.
+Scalyr offers a monitoring service that can continually fetch data via HTTP:

-1. Click Dashboards &gt; Monitors &lpar;or just go to [/monitors](/monitors)&rpar;.

-2. Click Settings &gt; Edit Monitors  to open the monitors configuration file.
+1. Open the [/file?path=/scalyr/monitors](/file?path=%2Fscalyr%2Fmonitors) JSON configuration file.

-3. Find the ``monitors`` section of the configuration file.
-If you have never edited this file before, the monitors section will look like this:
+1. Find the ``monitors`` section of the configuration file -- see below.

+1. Add a stanza for your SQS queue (see below).

+1. Save your changes, and Scalyr will begin fetching new log data at the specified interval.

+1. Wait a few minutes, for the initial batch of metrics to be retrieved.

+1. Click the Scalyr logo at to top of the page to navigate to the homepage.
+In the list of servers, you should see an entry ``hostName`` you enter for this monitor.

      ```
      monitors: [